+Forget the chocolate, I am a salt-craving machine when I’m dieting.
+The struggle is so real.
 When you want chips but you’re trying to eat healthily, it’s cheese crisps to the rescue.
-This is no secret recipe, it was popular before keto now it’s exploded onto the snack scene.
-It’s a Parmesan crisp recipe (really more a technique) I’ve used for years, hope you enjoy it as much as I do.
+This is no secret recipe, it was popular before keto and now it’s exploded onto the snack scene.
+Great on the go and easy to make, this is a Parmesan crisp recipe (really more a technique) I’ve used for years.

 - You can use these as salad garnishes, appetizers, snacks, or sides.
 They are gorgeous alongside charcuterie, canapes, and crudites.